ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 bytes sent in DATA frames with the corresponding stream ID.

-The concept of a data stream is particularly relevant for methods such as CONNECT where there is no HTTP message content after the headers.
+The concept of a data stream is particularly relevant for methods such as CONNECT, where there is no HTTP message content after the headers.

 Data streams can be prioritized using any means suited to stream or request prioritization.
 For example, see {{Section 11 of ?PRIORITY=RFC9218}}.

-Data streams are subject to the flow control mechanisms of the underlying layers (for example, HTTP/2 stream flow control, HTTP/2 connection flow control, and TCP flow control).
+Data streams are subject to the flow control mechanisms of the underlying layers.
+Examples include HTTP/2 stream flow control, HTTP/2 connection flow control, and TCP flow control.

 ## The Capsule Protocol {#capsule-protocol}

 Definitions of new HTTP Upgrade Tokens can state that their associated request's data stream uses the Capsule Protocol.
-If they do so, that means that the contents of the associated request's data stream uses the following format:
+If they do so, the contents of the associated request's data stream uses the following format:

 ~~~ ascii-art
 Capsule Protocol {